pulumi/pulumi-hugo/themes/default/content/blog/refactoring-iac/index.md

     - cloud engineering
 ---

 The central principle of cloud engineering is adopting software engineering practices.
-Refactoring is a technique for making changes to code that improve maintainability, enhance performance, scalability, and security without changing its external behavior.In devops, refactoring often occurs with modern applications; however, we can apply those same techniques to cloud infrastructure with infrastructure as code.
+Refactoring is a technique for making changes to code that improve maintainability, enhance performance, scalability, and security without changing its external behavior.
+In devops, refactoring often occurs with modern applications; however, we can apply those same techniques to cloud infrastructure with infrastructure as code.

 <!--more-->

 Refactoring results in many advantages.
 First and foremost, the code is more readable and easier to understand for other team members –this aids in maintainability and well-organized code, providing a solid foundation for future releases.
 Overall, if done well, refactoring reduces complexity which makes future changes more efficient.

 The topic of refactoring is a broad topic covering many different techniques.
 Many references, such as [Martin Fowler's Refactoring](https://martinfowler.com/books/refactoring.html), cover refactoring in depth.
-In this article, we examine common practices used with infrastructure as code.
+In this article, we examine standard practices used with infrastructure as code.

-## Refactoring Infrastructure
+## Infrastructure is different

-A major difference between refactoring application and infrastructure code is that resources, such as databases, persist.
+A major difference between refactoring application and infrastructure code is that resources, such as databases persist.
 Typically, if you change the name, type, or parent path of a resource, it is deleted and a new resource is created.
 Other infrastructure as code solutions tie a file or module to a resource's identity.
 An advantage of Pulumu is that moving a resource across file boundaries does not recreate the resource because a resource’s identity is based on its object ID, irrespective of its file location.

-In cases where an object’s ID changes -- due to a rename, reparenting to a new component, or otherwise -- Pulumi provides [aliases](((< relref "/docs/intro/concepts/resources#aliases" >}}).
+In cases where an object’s ID changes -- due to a rename, reparenting to a new component, or otherwise -- Pulumi provides [aliases]({{< relref "/docs/intro/concepts/resources#aliases" >}}).
 An `Alias` accepts a list of identifiers that can include old `Alias` objects or old resource URNs.
 When a resource is annotated with an alias, Pulumi can connect the old to the new object state, and the resource can be updated in place.

 A similar situation occurs with [`component resources`]({{< relref "/docs/intro/concepts/resources#components" >}}), i.e., a logical grouping of related resources such as `VPC` with subnets pre-configured.
 When you change a parent resource of a component resource, the identity of the component resource also changes.
-Pulumi provides a [`parent` option]({{> relref "/docs/intro/concepts/resources#components" >}}) to tie a child resource to the parent resource.
-The combination of `alias` and `parent` arguments to resources let's you refactor infrastructure while preserving existing resources.
+Pulumi provides a [`parent`]({{< relref "/docs/intro/concepts/resources#components" >}}) option to tie a child resource to the parent resource.
+The combination of `alias` and `parent` arguments to resources lets you refactor infrastructure while preserving existing resources.

+Let's examine how to apply refactoring to infrastructure.

 ## Test-Driven Development

 Test-driven development (TDD) is a common technique used for code refactoring.
 TDD breaks down refactoring into three steps:

-Red: consider the required behavior and what needs to coded
+- Red: consider the required behavior and what needs to be coded
-Green: get the code to pass a test for that behavior
+- Green: get the code to pass a test for that behavior
-Refactor: review the code for improvements and implement as needed.
+- Refactor: review the code for improvements and implement as needed.

 In a previous blog post, Ringo de Smeti used TDD to [refactor Cumundi's code for provisioning repositories by customer]({{< relref "/blog/cumundi-guest-post" >}}).
 Ringo created a ComponentResource subclass which moved individual resources into a customer resource class.